aqaPayam/NakhBot/README.md

 There is no visible Wallet in MVP.

 Paid flows appear contextually when the user attempts a paid action.

+For active users with Invalid profiles, the normal main menu is replaced by a Fix Profile route.

+Invalid profile menu includes:

+- Fix Profile
+- Edit Profile
+- Matches
+- Nakhes
+- Settings
+- Support

+Explore and Liked By are hidden or blocked until the profile becomes Complete again.

 ## 6. Explore